Anna Fontcuberta i Morral named as first female EPFL president - SWI swissinfo.ch

 The Swiss government has appointed Anna Fontcuberta i Morral as the new president of the Federal Institute of Technology Lausanne (EPFL).
 The 49-year-old professor of materials science and engineering will take over from Martin Vetterli on January 1, 2025.

 Appointed for a four-year term, Anna Fontcuberta i Morral is a renowned researcher who has made her semiconductor laboratory a world leader in sustainable nanotechnologies, the government said in a press release on Wednesday.
-This Swiss-Spanish dual national has also co-founded the start-up Aonex Technologies.
+The Swiss-Spanish dual national has also co-founded the start-up Aonex Technologies.

-As associate vice-president of EPFL in charge of centres and platforms, she already participates in the academic management of the federal insitute.
+As associate vice-president of EPFL in charge of centres and platforms, she already participates in the academic management of the federal institute.
 She has also spent over eight years at the Swiss National Science Foundation, where she has been a member of the management committee since 2020.

 She also works actively on several scientific boards, committees and organisations.